RSJ Installation Cost

 - Have you or your builder acquired the relevant building regulations approval?

-- How many years’ worth of experience does the builder or company that you are looking to hire have?
+- How many years’ worth of experience does the builder or company have?

-- You should gather at least three quotes so that you can compare them and to ensure you are paying an appropriate cost for the work at hand.
+- You should gather at least 3 three quotes to compare them and ensure you are paying an appropriate cost for the work at hand.

 - You should ask for a cost breakdown on your quotes so that you can ensure you are paying a good price for each of the different elements of the job.